-Only the original didicar has the European Directives CE safety mark for toys, confirming that the didicar conforms to European Safety Standards.
+Only the original Didicar has the European Directives CE safety mark and new UKCA mark for toys

 Didicar has become aware of companies who are selling imitation products.
-Please note, didicar is not associated in any way with these companies and they are not authorised sellers.
+Didicar is not associated in with these companies and they are not authorised sellers.

-Imitations can usually be identified by a significant price reduction or special offer which may appear on internet sales sites particularly eBay and Amazon.
-Please be advised that there we are the only didicar reseller on Amazon.
+Imitations can usually be identified by a price reduction or special offer which may appear on eBay and Amazon.
+We are the only Didicar reseller on Amazon.

-The official didicar retails around £50 (with or without delivery charges) and can be purchased from many legitimate sites including this one - the Official didicar Website.
-Your official didicar will arrive in its own full-colour box carrying the didicar logo complete with full photo instructions and customer service contact information.
+Your official Didicar will arrive in its own full-colour box with the Didicar logo, complete with full photo instructions and customer service contact information.

-We strongly urge our customers to be aware of imitation products as we cannot guarantee the safety or quality that you would normally associate with the official didicar.
+We strongly urge our customers to be aware of imitation products as we cannot guarantee the safety or quality that you would normally associate with the genuine product.

-Please note that it is illegal to sell toys in the UK without the European CE safety certification.
-If in doubt ask the company for a copy of the safety certificate for the product.
+It is illegal to sell toys in the UK without the European CE safety certification and the new UKCA mark.
+If in doubt, ask the company for a copy of the safety certificate for the product.

-If you do not see the CE logo on the packaging and paperwork with your toy and there is no sign of the didicar name then it is not a didicar and is not safety certified.
-We would advise that you return the toy to the seller and you may consider making a report to Trading Standards.
+If you do not see the CE logo and UKCA mark on the packaging and paperwork with your toy, then it is not a Didicar.
+We advise that you return the toy to the seller and make a report to Trading Standards.

 Contact us if you are unsure about the legitimacy of a product you have seen.